8

 You hear me, Terra?
 Mask first, even if the air leak alarm is blaring, and even if you hear banging or feel air rushing in.
 Put your mask on before you try to save anyone or hug any cushions.
 If there really is an airtightness breach, that's when you run to the rescue ball or go to a printer pod.

-As she remembered her father teaching her as a kid, she put on an oxygen mask that wrapped around her head and used the minicell to light the surroundings with her palm.
+As she remembered her father teaching her as a kid, she put on an oxygen mask that covered her head and used the minicell to light the surroundings with her palm.
 She scanned the room.
 Soft, dark green curtains.
-Cheerful portrait of her parents.
+Portrait of her parents.
 A quiet row of figurines on the curio shelf.
 Apatosaurus, morpho butterfly, cat, and gulguiuli (the red ones from planet Coubingar, not the three-legged kind from Mock).
 Nothing looked out of place at the moment.

 Her next actions after donning the mask were something her parents hadn’t taught her.